pairing4good/academy/008-clean-code/001-meaningful-names.md

 - Pick a single name for each concept.
 Avoid using the same word for two purpose.
 - Place names in context for your reader by enclosing them in well-named classes, functions, and namespaces.
 - The hardest thing about choosing good names is that it requires good descriptive skills and a shared cultural background.
+- We can apply the final keyword to class, method, field, variable and method parameter declarations.
+- Making a class final means that it won’t be possible to extend that class
+- Adding final to a method means that it won’t be possible to override that method
+- Finally, putting final in front of a field, a variable or a parameter means that once the reference has been assigned then it cannot be changed
+- The finally block is an optional block use with a try/catch statement that is always called even if an exception is thrown.
+- And finally, the finalize method is a protected method, defined in the Object class.
+It’s called by the garbage collector on objects that aren’t referenced anymore and have been selected for garbage collection.